doMyselft/graphiti/mcp_server/README.md

 ### Concurrency and LLM Provider 429 Rate Limit Errors

 Graphiti's ingestion pipelines are designed for high concurrency, controlled by the `SEMAPHORE_LIMIT` environment variable.
-By default, `SEMAPHORE_LIMIT` is set to `10` concurrent operations to help prevent `429` rate limit errors from your LLM provider.
+By default, `SEMAPHORE_LIMIT` is set to `10` concurrent operations to help prevent `429` rate limit errors from Google Gemini API.
 If you encounter such errors, try lowering this value.

-If your LLM provider allows higher throughput, you can increase `SEMAPHORE_LIMIT` to boost episode ingestion performance.
+If Google Gemini API allows higher throughput, you can increase `SEMAPHORE_LIMIT` to boost episode ingestion performance.

 ### Docker Deployment